ChugR/solar-lat/README.md

 > python twilight.py --show-day --date 2024.01.05

+# Research

+Some code pieces explore specific facts or relationships with respect to twilight.
+Here are a few.

 ## research-twilight-vs-latitude.py

 This code explores minutes of day/twilight/night for a year

 In 1997 on a trip to Iceland at 66° north latitude one of the guides boasted:
-"We have the most twilight of anywhere on earth."
+"We have the most twilight of anywhere on earth!"
 Hmmm, I thought.
 That's quite the claim.
 Well, do they?

 Spoiler: yes, they do if you count only civil twilight.
 Folks at 83° north and south